 Managing Pain after Surgery

-graphic of a question markWhy?
-We often find that people are surprised that we’d like them to get out of bed the day after surgery, we hope by reading this information you and your family understand why this could help your pain and recovery.
+We often find that people are surprised that we’d like them to get out of bed the day after surgery.
+We hope by reading this information you and your family understand why this could help your pain and recovery.

 It will cover:

-• Video: Introduction to managing pain from Michelle from your pain team
+• Video: Introduction to managing pain from Michelle from The Children’s Pain Team

 • How we will help you manage pain after your operation